semuconsulting/pyubx2/.github/pull_request_template.md

 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context and, where applicable, any u-blox documentation sources you have used.
 List any dependencies that are required for this change.

+Please do **NOT** submit PRs containing information (e.g. UBX message definitions) which is subject to a u-blox Non-Disclosure Agreement (NDA).

 Fixes # (issue)

 ## Testing